kaninnoothep/Teachmate/README.md

 **Tutor Features**

 - [x] **Signup & Login**
-      Tutors can create an account and securely log in to access tutor's features.
+      Tutors can create an account and securely log in to access the tutor features.
 - [x] **Profile Setups**
       Tutors can build a detailed profile that includes personal information, education, experience, and preferred location, helping students to access their credibility and expertise.
 - [x] **Availability Management**